CSX460/CSX460/README.md

 ### 1. Introduction to R, setting up the ML developers environment

+- Welcome
+- Class Book, Materials, etc.
+- Setting up your environment
   - Installing R/R Studio
-- Using git/Github
+  - Installing git and using Github
 - Installing packages from CRAN and Github
 - Overview of Maching Learning
-- Building First Models

 Reading:
 - Chapters 1-2 of **Applied Predictive Modeling**